Zero-Tang/NoirVisor/README.md

 For Nested Intel VT-x Algorithm, visit [here](src/vt_core/readme.md#vmx-nesting-algorithm-incomplete-version). \
 For Nested AMD-V Algorithm, visit [here](src/svm_core/readme.md#svm-nesting-algorithm-incomplete-version).

-Nested AMD-V is now in debugging stage.
-NoirVisor currently can run a modified version of [SimpleSvm](https://github.com/tandasat/SimpleSvm) as nested hypervisor where NPT is turned off. \
+Nested AMD-V is not supported yet. \
 Nested Intel VT-x is not supported yet.

 # Announcement to all contributors
-NoirVisor is coded in the C programming language and the assembly since it is procedure-oriented designed. \
+NoirVisor is coded in the C programming language, Assembly and Rust for the Core. \
-Contributing Guidelines are available in repository.
-For details, see the markdown file in the root directory of repository. \
-**DO NOT PROVIDE CODES WITH C++ WHICH INVOLVES THE NoirVisor Core IN YOUR PULL-REQUEST!**
+**NO C++ CODES ARE ACCEPTED IN THIS PROJECT!**

 # Build
 To build NoirVisor, using batch is essential. \